FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/nomad_simulations.md

 ??? note "Inheritance and composition"
     During this part, we will identify the **is a** concept with inheritance of one section into another (e.g., a `Simulation` _is an_ `Activity`) and the **has a** concept with composition of one section under another (e.g., a `Simulation` **has a** `ModelSystem` sub-section).
 Strictly speaking, this equivalency is not entirely true, as we are loosing it in some cases.
 But for the purpose of learning the complicated rules of inheritance and composition, we will conceptually maintain this equivalency during this Tutorial.

 A set of [base sections](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/base_sections.html) derived from the [Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/) is used as the basis for our section definitions.
 The previous inheritance allows us to define `Simulation` at the same level of other activities in Materials Science, e.g., `Experiment`, `Measurement`, `Analysis`.
 We do this in order to achieve a common vocabulary and data standardization with the experimental community.
+Using inheritance of a given section, any user can [_extend_](schema_plugins.md) the initial purpose of a NOMAD section and use it to store their specific data.
 The relationship tree from the most abstract sections upon reaching `Simulation` is thus:

 <div class="click-zoom">
     <label>